nkhil/insights-microservice/README.md

 ## The proposed approach:

-* 'feature' tests are written using cucumber / gherkin
+* feature tests are written using cucumber / gherkin
-* features are tested via the 'front door' e.g. router/APIConnect
 * scenarios should cover the main logic flow and what can be tested without 'special circumstances'
 * tests should use common test data / situations
-* component mode stubs are implemented using Nock
-* feature mode 'remote-stubs' are only implemented via RoboHydra when dependencies are not ready
+* 'remote-stubs' are implemented via RoboHydra for dependencies
-    * remote stubs are started in tests/feature/remote-stubs using robohydra hydra.conf
+    * remote stubs are started in tests/feature/remote-stubs using robohydra stubs.conf
-* local and remote stubs use same requests / response in test/requests or test/responses
 * traditional 'unit' tests would be implemented to exercise uncovered code
+* unit test stubs are written using Nock for special curcumstances
-* developers execute test:component and test:coverage without starting the service
+* developers execute test:component and without starting the service
 * developers execute test:feature against a running service
-* CD/CD executes test:component and test:coverage on push
+* CD/CD executes test:component and test:unit on push
 * any errors result in failed pipeline
 * During deployment of the service to APIConnect and k8s, CI/CD executes test:feature
 * any errors result in failed post deployment readiness